LandSandBoat/lsb-wiki/Home.md

 ## Build the servers:

-* Execute Visual Studio Community 2019: Open a project or solution (on the right) > select the "darkstar.sln" file from the \darkstar\win32 folder > Open.
+* Execute Visual Studio Community 2019: Open a project or solution (on the right) > select the "topaz.sln" file from the \topaz\win32 folder > Open.
 * Once it's loaded > Build > Build Solution.

 * To confirm that everything was built properly, you should see: